 A 30-Day Cleaning Challenge That Will Change Your Life

-Day 1: Wipe Down Microwave And Oven
+Day 1.
+Wipe Down Microwave And Oven

 Once you’re done, tackle your oven by removing its racks and making a paste of baking soda and water.
 Spread this in the oven and leave it for at least 12 hours.

-Day 2: Clean Dishwasher
+Day 2.
+Clean Dishwasher

 To minimize bacterial growth, look for the removable piece under the lower sprayer.
 Remove the waste buildup with a toothbrush, rinse with water, and place it back in the dishwasher.

-Day 3: Organize Pantry
+Day 3.
+Organize Pantry

 Labels, baskets, and risers are a great help when it comes to organizing your pantry.
 The labels help make everything easily accessible, making sure you don’t mistake salt for sugar.

-Day 4: Clean Fridge
+Day 4.
+Clean Fridge

 After rinsing, leave them to air dry.
 While waiting, clean the rest of your fridge’s interior with a microfiber cloth and soapy water.
 When you’re done rinsing, repeat the process on the exterior, especially on the door handles.

-Day 5: Rid Stove Top Of Dried Up Spills
+Day 5.
+Rid Stove Top Of Dried Up Spills

 Make a paste of hydrogen peroxide and baking soda to get rid of the stubborn stains on your stove top.
 I’d strongly suggest using a strong cloth for this job — paper towels will disintegrate when wet.